6 min read

 5. Educate Yourself and Others.
 Stay informed about the latest scam tactics and share this information with friends and family.

-How can I confirm if a debt collection agency is legitimate?
+How do I tell if debt collection is legit?

 tags